Care About It

-Lack of education means a workforce that is ill prepared to meet the demands of the modern economy.
+Lack of education means a workforce that is ill-prepared to meet the demands of the modern economy.

 Teen fathers experience earning losses of 10-15 percent annually.

 Two-thirds of families that are poor were begun by teen parents.

 25 percent of young, unmarried mothers go on welfare within three years of a child’s birth.

 Criminal Justice System:

 Children born to teen parents are more likely to be incarcerated.

-- Teen pregnancy in Anderson County costs taxpayers approximately $7 million per year.
+Teen pregnancy in Anderson County costs taxpayers approximately $7 million per year.

 Donate to the United Way’s teen pregnancy prevention program efforts.
 The United Way of Anderson County is the Lead Coordinating Agency for Pregnancy Prevention Efforts in Anderson County.

 Join our Community Action Group, which is a group of community members who help establish strategic goals and objectives to support teens to delay the initiation of sex and use contraception correctly and consistently when having sex.

-This law also stresses local control of content—meaning each district must use a 13 member committee, appointed by the district, to assist in the selection of instruction materials.
+This law also stresses local control of content—meaning each district must use a 13 member committee, appointed by the district, to assist in the selection of instructional materials.
 Each school district in Anderson County has a CHEA committee and you can be on this committee to ensure the school curriculum is up to date and evidence based.